Sinchan08/Elevate_Task1/README.md

 - `cleaned_marketing_campaign.csv`

 ## 📝 Conclusion:
 This task gave hands-on experience with real-world data cleaning using Python and Pandas.
-The dataset was transformed into a clean and structured format, which is now ready for analysis, modeling, or visualization.
+The dataset was transformed into a clean and structured format, which is now ready for analysis, modeling, or visualization..